Sign up for our newsletters and digests to get news, expert articles, and tips on SEO

 And if you’re up to studying every error type in greater detail, keep on reading.

-To fetch your CSS and JavaScript files, Googlebot needs to have permission to do so.
+To fetch your JS files, Googlebot needs to have permission to do so.
 In the past, it was common practice to block Google from accessing these files with the robots.txt file since Google wouldn’t use them anyway.
-Now that the search giant relies on CSS and JavaScript to understand website content, it encourages webmasters to “allow all site assets that would significantly affect page rendering to be crawled: for example, CSS and JavaScript files that affect the understanding of the pages.”
+Now that the search giant relies on JavaScript to understand website content, it encourages webmasters to “allow all site assets that would significantly affect page rendering to be crawled: for example, CSS and JavaScript files that affect the understanding of the pages.”
 If you don’t unblock the files, Google won’t be able to render them and index JavaScript-powered content.

-Blocking CSS and JavaScript files isn’t a negative ranking factor per se, but with mobile-first indexing and the ranking boost websites get for being mobile-friendly, it’s better to let Google access your CSS.
-Speaking of JavaScript, if it is only used for embellishment or if for some reason you don’t want to have the JS-injected content indexed, you can keep JavaScript files blocked.
+Blocking JS files isn’t a negative ranking factor per se.
+But if it is only used for embellishment or if for some reason you don’t want to have the JS-injected content indexed, you can keep JS files blocked.
 In all other cases, let Google render your files.

-After reading the robots.txt file to check if you allow crawling, Googlebot makes an HTTP request to access your CSS and JavaScript URLs.
+After reading the robots.txt file to check if you allow crawling, Googlebot makes an HTTP request to access your JavaScript URLs.
 For it to proceed with rendering the files, it should get the 200 OK response code.
 Sometimes though, other status codes like 4XX or 5XX are returned.
+If you need a quick recap of what different status codes, mean this guide is for you.

 4XX response codes mean that the requested resource does not exist.
-Speaking of CSS and JavaScript files, it means that Googlebot followed the URLs indicated in the <head> section of the page, but did not find your files at the designated locations.
+Speaking of JS files, it means that Googlebot followed the URLs indicated in the <head> section of the page, but did not find your files at the designated locations.
 When a page returns a 4XX, it usually means that the page was deleted.
-With CSS and JavaScript, the error often occurs because the path to the file is not indicated correctly.
+With JavaScript, the error often occurs because the path to the file is not indicated correctly.
 It may also be a permission issue.

-The bad thing about 4XX response codes is that Google’s not the only one experiencing issues rendering your CSS and JavaScript files.
+The bad thing about 4XX response codes is that Google’s not the only one experiencing issues rendering your JS files.
 Browsers won’t be able to execute such files either which means your website won’t look that great and will lose its interactivity.

 To fix the error, your developers will have to first figure out what’s causing them, and the reasons will vary depending on the technologies used.